- slide 1 of 2

 3 Key Representations

-Among all the birds, the Mourning Dove prides itself as the celebrated bird – gracing sacred scripture (The Holy Bible under the Christian Faith) and appearing as a recurring icon in our lives.
-What does the Mourning Dove symbolize?
+Among all the birds, the mourning dove is among the most celebrated bird – gracing sacred scripture (The Holy Bible under the Christian Faith) and appearing as a recurring icon in our lives.
+What does this bird symbolize?
 Below are the traditional and primary concepts it epitomizes:

 - A symbol of the Holy Spirit